 Power BI: The $10 Trap

-The real cost for AI-powered BI?
-Closer to $98,304/year for 50 users with Copilot access, not the $8,400 the marketing suggests.
-Still cheaper than Domo, but the delta isn’t as dramatic as it appears.
+The real cost for AI-powered BI runs closer to $98,304/year for 50 users with Copilot access - not the $8,400 the marketing suggests.
+Still cheaper than Domo, but the delta is narrower than it appears.

 Domo: The Credit-Based Surprise